yaplik/satnogs-client/doc/finding-ppm.rst

 The rtl-sdr dongles are not perfectly tuned and there is always a bit of shift in the crystal used.
 To calibrate this we need to find PPM.
 While rtl_test comes with PPM detection now, it is not very accurate on the raspberry pi due to the lack of a real time clock.
 To find our PPM from the command line we will use Kalibrate which finds the PPM against known GSM frequencies.::

-   sudo apt-get install autoconf libtool libfftw3-dev git clone https://github.com/steve-m/kalibrate-rtl cd kalibrate-rtl
+   sudo apt-get install autoconf libtool libfftw3-dev librtlsdr-dev git clone https://github.com/steve-m/kalibrate-rtl cd kalibrate-rtl
    ./bootstrap